D-Gaspa/InteractiveArrayVisualizer/README.md

-# Interactive Visualizers
+# Array Visualizer

-This repository contains a collection of interactive visualizers built with HTML, CSS, and JavaScript.
+This repository contains an interactive array visualizer built with HTML, CSS, and JavaScript.
-These tools are designed to help developers and students visualize various data structures.
+This tool is designed to help developers and students visualize array data structures.

 ## Array Visualizer Features